 I write long posts only twice a month on os.me.
 The first and third Saturday.
 But, for all the love you shower upon me, I thought how do I reciprocate and tell you how much it means to me?
-And then I had the idea of writing a post to share with you some untold stories from my childhood.
+And then I had the idea of writing a post and share with you some untold stories from my childhood.
 The good, the bad and the ugly.
 Everything.
 Here are some of my adventures and beliefs from between the ages of five and eight.

 I thought the people I saw in various programs on our TV actually lived in the TV.
 I still remember vividly the gentleman who came to fix our television set, I must have been around five years old.
 (Given how naive I had been, I might have even been six or seven, who knows).
 What I do remember is that it was my first time ever seeing someone repair a TV.

 My father had told me the story of Gulliver in Lilliput and I was convinced that I would be Gulliver for these Lilliputians who would come tumbling out of the TV.
 How would I control them and send them back into the TV set?
 My heart raced with each screw he took out and put on the table, and then came the moment of truth: with both his hands, he gave the back cover a little jiggle and took it off.